dmgatti/SingleCellRNAseq/_episodes/05-Common-Analyses.md

 <p class="caption">plot of chunk plot_umap</p>
 </div>

-> DMG or DAS: Maybe once we get to clustering, show cell cycle genes on clusters?
-> DMG: This is my attempt which throws an error: "Error: Discrete value supplied to continuous scale".
-Maybe we need to estimate the proportion of cell in each cluster in each cell cycle state?
+Let's color the cells in each cluster by cell cycle phase using `UMAPPlot()`.

 ~~~